Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 How mindfulness helps your body

-• Slow a racing heart beat
+• Slow a racing heartbeat

 • Lower blood pressure